Who we are, what we do, how we work

 - Skilled trades;

-- Business people and their families;
+- Business people, entrepreneurs and their families;

-- Students looking to study in Canada;
+- Students who want to study in Canada;

-- People applying to return to Canada.
+- People applying to return to Canada after leaving with a removal order.

 Coming to Canada is also the wish of many individuals who look forward to re-uniting with family members.
 Young people also have wonderful opportunities to gain international work experience, learn English or have a working holiday travelling through Canada.